Reflexivity (social theory): In anthropology

-In International Relations
+In international relations

-In International Relations, the question of reflexivity was first raised in the context of the so-called ‘Third Debate’ of the late 1980s.
+In international relations, the question of reflexivity was first raised in the context of the so-called 'Third Debate' of the late 1980s.
 This debate marked a break with the positivist orthodoxy of the discipline.
 The post-positivist theoretical restructuring was seen to introduce reflexivity as a cornerstone of critical scholarship.
 For Mark Neufeld, reflexivity in International Relations was characterized by 1) self-awareness of underlying premises, 2) an acknowledgment of the political-normative dimension of theoretical paradigms, and 3) the affirmation that judgement about the merits of paradigms is possible despite the impossibility of neutral or apolitical knowledge production.

 Since the nineties, reflexivity has become an explicit concern of constructivist, poststructuralist, feminist, and other critical approaches to International Relations.
 In The Conduct of Inquiry in International Relations, Patrick Thaddeus Jackson identified reflexivity of one of the four main methodologies into which contemporary International Relations research can be divided, alongside neopositivism, critical realism, and analyticism.